 That is not the way we (empowered travelers) play.
 We challenge ourselves (even though we are not perfect) to live in our values no matter what happens around us. 🦋 The challenge here is no matter how the recruiter responds to that email, be graceful in your response and move on if it is not aligned.
 It’s no big deal.

-Travel nurse FAQs
+Travel allied health FAQs

 What if I’m already in a contract?